Kjablonska/Solar-system/README.md

 # Celestial Bodies Visualisation

+This work is protected by the [CC BY-NC-ND 4. license](https://creativecommons.org/licenses/by-nc-nd/4.0/)

 ## Description
-The system visualises the acctual Solar System data provided by the NASA JPL Horizons service (https://ssd.jpl.nasa.gov/horizons/).
+The system visualises the acctual Solar System data provided by the [NASA JPL Horizons service](https://ssd.jpl.nasa.gov/horizons/).
 There are two visualisation modes:
 * Solar System,
 * Planet & its satellites.